 It's not very often that an adoptive mom posts a birth mother's story.
 But, our open adoption is something special, and it's an honor to share this piece of our story with you.

 From the night we first met our birth mom to today, a peace has followed us.
-Her strength is what helped our 3-week adoption story go so quickly!
-We "clicked" and knew from the night we met, we were a great match for one another.
+Her strength is what helped our 3-week adoption story go so quickly.
+We "clicked," and we knew from the night we met, we were a great match.
 She's one of my heroes and an incredibly special person in my life.

-By sharing her story as a birth mother, I pray others facing unplanned pregnancy will see the HOPE adoption can bring, and those considering adoption will keep it open.
+By sharing her story as a birth mother, I pray others facing unplanned pregnancy will see the HOPE adoption can bring, and that those considering adoption options will choose to keep it open.

 Birth mom's story

-Our birth mom is nothing shy of a gift from Heaven.
+Our birth mom is a gift from Heaven.
 She's part of our family.
 While our relationship may look different compared to other families, even others with open adoption stories, it's our story.
 And it's beautiful.